pthom/fiatlight_doc/intro_source.md

 # Fiatlight: Brighten the Journey from Idea to Creation

 *Expressive Code, Instant Applications*

-Fiatlight is a user-friendly tool that helps you transform your ideas into fully functional applications, using minimal code.
-The delay between an idea and a full application may be reduced to a few minutes.
-Whether you're working with functions or structured data, FiatLight automatically generates reusable GUIs with minimal effort.
+Fiatlight **bridges the gap between code and UI**, allowing you to turn ideas into **fully functional applications in minutes**.
+It **automates UI generation** for functions and structured data, making prototyping and fine-tuning faster and easier.

 > *For technical readers:*
 >
 > FiatLight provides automatic UI generation for functions and structured data, making it a powerful tool for rapid prototyping and application development.
 >
->    * Immediate Widgets: Instantly edit and visualize any object in a GUI (BaseModel, int, str, etc.), with fine-grained customization.
+>    * Instant Widgets: Edit and visualize any Python object with fine-grained control.
->    * Function Pipelines: Chain functions into interactive graphs for seamless application flow.
+>    * Function Pipelines: Chain functions into visual and interactive workflows.
->    * Built-in Validation & Debugging: Enforce constraints at runtime and visually inspect data.
+>    * Built-in Validation & Debugging: Enforce constraints, inspect data, and replay errors.
->    * State Persistence: Save and restore application state, ensuring a fluid user experience.
+>    * State Persistence: Save and restore application state seamlessly.

+Fiatlight is designed for rapid prototyping, experimentation, and fine-tuning applications.
+⚠️ It does not provide full design control over GUI layout or appearance.

 _The name "Fiatlight" is inspired by "Fiat Lux", i.e. "Let there be light"._

+> *Note: The demos and high-level view provided in this page are also available in a video: 🔗 [Watch Video](https://share.descript.com/view/tbvYBh3rpRF)*

 # Key Features and examples